isabella232/visualstudiogeeks.github.io/_posts/blog/2015-01-10-how-to-monitor-solution-events-in-vs-extensions.md

 }
 {% endhighlight %}

 In the code above [AdviseSolutionEvents](http://msdn.microsoft.com/en-us/library/microsoft.visualstudio.shell.interop.ivssolution.advisesolutionevents.aspx) registers view-model class as listener.
-The `cookie` stores the pointer to the solution event object, which is stored again in `Common` class. `cookie` is required for us to unadvise (unregister) the events later on.
+The `cookie` stores the pointer to the solution event object.
+We will store this instance `Common` class so that it can be accessed from Package class later. `cookie` is required for us to unadvise (unregister) the events later on.

 ### Implement IVsSolutionEvents methods ###

-This interface provides many methods related to solution events.
-For keeping the blog post short, I am showing you only one method below.
+This interface provides [many methods](http://msdn.microsoft.com/en-us/library/microsoft.visualstudio.shell.interop.ivssolutionevents_methods.aspx) related to solution events.
+For keeping the blog post short, example method implementation below.

 {% highlight csharp %}
 public int OnAfterOpenProject(IVsHierarchy pHierarchy, int fAdded)